brainboxdotcc/DPP/docpages/03_example_programs.md

    bot.on_log(dpp::utility::cout_logger());

-	/* The interaction create event is fired when someone issues your commands */ bot.on_slashcommand([&bot](const dpp::slashcommand_t & event) {
+	/* The event is fired when someone issues your commands */ bot.on_slashcommand([&bot](const dpp::slashcommand_t & event) {
 		/* Check which command they ran */ if (event.command.get_command_name() == "blep") {